Tools will be provided but bring scissors, and a bodkin if you have one.

 Ashford & District Beekeepers are having a Honey Festival:

-There will also be a skep making demonstration – that’s me.
+There will also be a skep making demonstration – that’s me, that is.

 The straw skep is a familiar part of the beekeeper’s equipment.
 Nowadays they are used primarily to gather summer swarms and winter cobwebs but in the past, skeps were used to hive bees all year round.
 Continue reading Skeps and Skep Beekeeping